Dolce & Gabbana

 Dolce & Gabbana (/it/), also known by initials D&G, is an Italian fashion house founded in 1985 in Legnano by Italian designers Domenico Dolce and Stefano Gabbana.
-The house specializes in ready-to-wear, handbags, accessories, cosmetics, and fragrances and licenses its name and branding to Luxottica for eyewear.
+Stefano Gabbana stepped down as chair in December 2025, a decision announced in April 2026, while remaining co-creative director alongside Domenico Dolce.
+The house specializes in ready-to-wear, haute couture, handbags, accessories, cosmetics, and fragrances and licenses its name and branding to Luxottica for eyewear.

 History

 Early history

-Dolce&Gabbana founders Domenico Dolce and Stefano Gabbana met each other in 1982 while working for Giorgio Corregiari, an Italian fashion brand.
+Dolce&Gabbana founders Domenico Dolce and Stefano Gabbana met each other in 1982 while working for Giorgio Correggiari, an Italian fashion brand.
 Domenico Dolce was born on 13 August 1958, in Polizzi Generosa, while Stefano Gabbana was born on 14 November 1962, in Milan.
 Dolce began designing and making his clothes at the age of six.

 1980s

 In 1983, Dolce and Gabbana established their own design consulting studio, which they named "Dolce & Gabbana".
 Their first women's collection debuted in 1985 at the New Talents section of Milan Fashion Week, and the following year, they opened their first store in Milan.

 The first meeting between the two happened over the phone when Dolce called the fashion company where Gabbana was working, looking for a job.
 After being hired by the company, Gabbana took Dolce under his wing and taught him the workings of a fashion company and how to sketch new designs.
 Shortly after Dolce's hiring, Gabbana was drafted for 18 months of civil service at an institution for the mentally ill, but after his return, the two created a design consulting business.

 The company's 1986 Spring and Summer (SS) collection, titled Geometrissimo was presented alongside other fashion labels.
 Dolce & Gabbana did not have enough money to hire models or provide them with accessories, so they sought help from their friends.
 Their friends served as models and wore their personal items to accessorize the clothing.
 A bed sheet from Dolce's home was used as their stage curtain.

 In March 1986, Dolce & Gabbana released their first self-produced collection, Donne Vere/Real Women, for the Fall and Winter (FW) 1986/87 season.
 The name of the collection was influenced by the local women who served as models on the runway.
 However, sales were initially disappointing, and Gabbana canceled the fabric order for their second collection.
 Later, during a visit to Sicily over Christmas, Dolce's family helped cover some of the costs.
 Incidentally, the fabric company did not receive the cancellation notice in time, and the fabric was ready for them when they returned to Milan.
 In September 1986, Dolce&Gabbana presented the SS 1987 Women's fashion show entitled Trasformismo.
 Despite working together, they always invoiced separately until an accountant advised them to invoice jointly to simplify things and make the business more cost-effective.
 The two began invoicing clients under the name Dolce and Gabbana, which became the name of their developing design business.
 They produced their next collection in 1986 and opened their first store the same year.